-We all have our eyes on that ivy-league school admission, those medals and those awards.
+We all know that life in Singapore is pretty much a rat race.
+You can’t help but get caught up in the rat race and want to push your children to always be two steps ahead.
+We all have our eyes on that ivy-league school admission, those medals and awards.
 And when you see your hard work in raising them coming to fruition, the happiness is beyond what I can describe.

-But let me also remind you, that the fondest memories that remain etched in your children’s hearts are not of the times that you fought to keep your eyelids open while teaching them how to spell or how many times you made them play that piece until they perfected it.
+But let me also remind you, that the fondest memories that remain etched in your children’s hearts are not of the times that you fought to keep your eyelids open while teaching them how to spell or how many times you made your kids play that piece until they perfected it.

 When they remember painting with you, they won’t necessarily remember the day you helped them to carefully craft that masterpiece painting that now adorns your living room wall.
 Instead, they will remember all the times that they messed up and you laughed with them, at the mess.
-Because that made them happy.

 They will instead remember laughing with you at the lady yawning in the car next to yours or singing at the top of your voices to that Justin Timberlake song on the radio.
-Because that made them happy.

-Sometimes you just have to seize the moment and live that moment.
-Fully.
+Sometimes you just have to seize the moment and live that moment fully.
 With all that you’ve got.

 Because one day you’re going to walk into a home that’s pristine and silent.
 And trust me, you’re going to miss that priceless feeling of a Nerf gun bullet flying your way and your child bursting into peals of laughter.
 You’re going to wish with all your heart to bring back the moment in time when your children would beg you to play with them.